People-first language: United Kingdom

-NHS England’s style guide calls for identity-first language in one instance (using “disabled people” rather than “people with a disability"), but remains ambivalent between people-first and identity-first languages in other examples (such as recommending “People with a learning disability or autistic people”.
-The UK government recommends people-first terminology such as “people with health conditions or impairments”, but consents to the terms “disabled people”, “deaf”, and “blind” to reflect general acceptance by the relevant communities.
-NHS Scotland also encourages “the use of ‘people first’ language; language that focuses first on the person, not the behaviour (e.g. people who use drugs).”
+NHS England's style guide calls for identity-first language in one instance (using "disabled people" rather than "people with a disability"), but remains ambivalent between people-first and identity-first languages in other examples (such as recommending "People with a learning disability or autistic people".
+The UK government recommends people-first terminology such as "people with health conditions or impairments", but consents to the terms "disabled people", "deaf", and "blind" to reflect general acceptance by the relevant communities.
+NHS Highland encourages "the use of 'people first' language; language that focuses first on the person, not the behaviour" when communicating about drug and alcohol use.

 Criticism

 The most common alternative to person-first language is usually called identity-first language.
 For example, while someone who advocates for person-first language might refer to a client as a "person with autism", that same client may prefer identity-first language, and ask to be called an "autistic person".
 Others have proposed "person-centered language", which, instead of being a replacement linguistic rule, promotes prioritizing the preferences of those who are being referred to and argues for greater nuance in the language used to describe people and groups of people.

-Autism activist Jim Sinclair rejects person-first language, on the grounds that "person with autism" suggests autism can be separated from the person.
+Autistic activist Jim Sinclair rejects person-first language, on the grounds that "person with autism" suggests autism can be separated from the person.
 Identity-first language is preferred by many autistic people and organizations run by them.
-Lydia Brown of the Autistic Self Advocacy Network says:
+Autistic activist Ly Xīnzhèn M. Zhǎngsūn Brown stated in a 2011 blog post republished in 2012 by the Autistic Self Advocacy Network: